liquinlab/elm-smile/docs/principles.md

-# :disguised_face: Design Principles
+# 🥸 Design Philosophy

 The design of online experiments (and webpages in general) requires a lot of complex choices.
 The goal of <SmileText/> is to make sensible choices as much as possible so you don't have to think about things.
-Experience developing psiTurk is instructive in many ways.
+The core team's experience developing [psiTurk](https://psiturk.org) was instructive in many ways.
 Reflecting on this leads to several design principles that you should keep in mind while contributing to this project:

 [[toc]]